-Recoverability testing requires an estimation of the fair value of the cash-generating units to which certain non-financial assets are allocated.
-Certain non-financial assets have been allocated to one cash-generating unit which is also the operating entity.
-Estimating the recoverable amount of the cash-generating unit involves significant assumptions about the future results of the business such as revenue growth and gross margins in its cable and digital platform, advertising and syndication businesses, and discount rates which were applied to cash flow forecasts.
+Recoverability testing requires an estimation of the fair value of the cash-generating units to which certain nonfinancial assets are allocated.
+Certain nonfinancial assets have been allocated to one cash-generating unit which is also the operating entity.
+Estimating the recoverable amount of the cash-generating unit involves significant assumptions about the future results of the business such as revenue growth and gross margins in its cable and digital platform, advertising and syndication businesses, and discount rates which were applied to cash flow forecasts, including the impact of COVID-19.
 The cash flow forecasts were based on financial budgets approved by senior management of the Company covering a five-year period.

-The impairment on non-financial assets is determined by comparing: (a) the carrying amount of the cash-generating unit; and (b) the present value of the annual projected cash flows for five years and the present value of the terminal value computed under the discounted cash flow method.
+The impairment on nonfinancial assets is determined by comparing: (a) the carrying amount of the cash-generating unit; and (b) the higher of its fair value less cost of disposal or its value in use which is the present value of the annual projected cash flows for five years and the present value of the terminal value computed under the discounted cash flow method.

-As of December 31, 2021 and 2020, the recoverable amount of certain assets was determined using income approach based on discounted cash flow techniques where expected cash flow from the use of the assets were projected and discounted using the appropriate discount rate reflective of the market expectations.
+As of March 31, 2022 and December 31, 2021, the recoverable amount of certain assets was determined using its fair value less cost to sell or using income approach based on discounted cash flow techniques where expected cash flow from the use of the assets were projected and discounted using the appropriate discount rate reflective of the market expectations.
 The recoverable amount is most sensitive to the inputs used in the valuation which are lease income growth rate and discount rate.

-The key assumptions used, after consideration of the impact of COVID-19, in the impairment test of non-financial assets to which the recoverable amount is most sensitive to are follows:
+The key assumptions used in the impairment test of nonfinancial assets to which the recoverable amount is most sensitive to are as follows: